truework/lambda-s3-antivirus/README.md

-STATUS_ERROR_PROCESSING_FILE - Value used to indicate that there was an error scanning the file (default: ERROR) VIRUS_SCAN_STATUS_KEY - Key used to store the result of the virus scan (default: virusScanStatus) VIRUS_SCAN_TIMESTAMP_KEY - Key used to store  (default: virusScanTimestamp) MAX_FILE_SIZE - Value used to control the max size of a file that can be downloaded and scanned with out error. (default: 300MB)
+STATUS_ERROR_PROCESSING_FILE - Value used to indicate that there was an error scanning the file (default: ERROR) VIRUS_SCAN_STATUS_KEY - Key used to store the result of the virus scan (default: virusScanStatus) VIRUS_SCAN_TIMESTAMP_KEY - Key used to store  (default: virusScanTimestamp) MAX_FILE_SIZE - Value used to control the max size of a file that can be downloaded and scanned without error. (default: 300MB)
 ```

 ### Additional information for Lambda configuration